-Following publication of the protocol, the CIS will contact the authors to arrange a time for running the searches on behalf of the authors (if they are not running the searches themselves).
-Depending on how long it has been since the draft strategy was first created, it may need to be checked and updated (i.e. if subject headings have changed or comments received following the publication of the protocol).
+Following publication of a protocol a date to run the searches is agreed, if the authors are not running the searches themselves.
+Depending on how long it has been since the draft strategy was first created, a search may need to be checked and updated as subject headings may have changed or comments received following the publication of the protocol.

 The CIS will run the searches and usually send a de-duplicated set of results to the author for screening.
-Once the searches have been run, the clock starts ticking and the authors have 12 months to publish the review.
-If this deadline is not met, top up searches will need to be run before publication, although this is good practice even if the publication date falls within 12 months.
+If a review is not published within 12 months of a search, top up searches will need to be run before publication, and it is good practice to run searches within 6 months of publication date.

 After all editorial comments have been addressed by the authors, the review will be published.